 Got mum rage?
 If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 I never considered myself an angry person before I had kids.
 Yet when my two little humans came along in quick succession, all of a sudden they were pressing all the buttons, buttons I didn’t know I had, to get me bubbling with rage.
 Mum rage.
+Or to call it by its official name, postpartum rage.
+Throw in a pandemic and you have a recipe for disaster.

 I was well aware of postpartum depression and the signs to look out for: ongoing feelings of sadness past the ‘baby blues’ period, trouble sleeping, difficult thoughts and so on.
 It was something I struggled with and luckily came out the other side of.
-But as for ‘mum rage’, I hadn’t heard anything about it.
+But as for postpartum rage, or ‘mum rage’, I hadn’t heard anything about it.
 Zilch.
 However, once I got chatting to other mums, I realised it was pretty common.
 I wasn’t alone in losing my shit and dropping f-bombs.

 “Most mothers describe postpartum rage as acute incidents of complete overwhelm and helplessness – episodes of intense blinding anger,” explains Silvia Wetherell, registered counsellor and psychotherapist from More Mindful.
 “Rather than a fleeting emotion or disturbing thought, it’s a powerful, physiological reaction.
 This rage disables our wise command centre of the brain – a bit like a volcano that suddenly explodes into life.”